Investing Guide for Teens (And Parents)

 Open a High-Yield Savings Account

-Since teens tend to be tech-savvy already, they will have no problem putting their money in an online savings account that pays a higher interest rate than their local brick-and-mortar bank.
-Popular options include Ally Bank, CapitalOne360, and CIT Bank.
+Since teens tend to be tech-savvy already, they will likely have no problem finding an online savings account that offers relatively high interest rates and an intuitive app.

 These online savings accounts are designed to encourage saving.
 They often don’t allow you to withdraw money using an ATM card, and many won’t even let you write checks.
 Teens can deposit a portion of their earnings into this account and get started on the path to savings.